prathamaggarwal7586/Lumiere-Research-Program-Black-hole-evolutionary-tracks-Heavy-Vs-Light-seeds/README.md

 Lumiere Research project.
-Working with Matthew Scoggins, PhD Astrophysics Columbia University.
+Working with Matthew Scoggins, PhD candidate in Astrophysics at Columbia University New York.